(photograph by Daniel Arnold)

 Jean Jullien is a French graphic artist living and working in Paris.

 Jean has shown work around the world with museums and galleries in Paris, London, Los Angeles, New York, San Francisco, Berlin, Tokyo, Seoul, Singapore and beyond.
-In 2019 he will open shows in New York, San Francisco, Tokyo, Seoul and Brussels.
+In 2019 he opened shows in New York, San Francisco, Tokyo, Miami and Brussels.

 He has worked with hundreds of clients including New York Times, New Yorker, The Guardian, Beams, RCA Records, The Connaught, Colette, SZ Magazin, National Geographic, Le Grand Palais, Le Centre Pompidou, Amnesty International, Esquire, Le Coq Sportif, Le Bon Marché, Hermès, Mr. Porter, Champion USA, Salomon, Petit Bateau, Vogue and many more.